Prepare now for PCI 4.0 with help from AWA. Get Started

 Phishing – One of the most common methods of social engineering is phishing, which involves sending fraudulent emails or other communications in an attempt to trick the recipient into revealing sensitive information or clicking on a malicious link.

-Spear Phishing – A spear phishing attack is a type of phishing attack in which the attacker targets a specific individual or organization.
-The attacker will usually create a fake email or website that appears to be from a trusted source, in order to trick the victim into entering their personal information or clicking on a malicious link.
+Spear Phishing – A spear-phishing attack is a type of phishing attack in which the attacker targets a specific individual or organization.
+The attacker will usually create a fake email or website that appears to be from a trusted source in order to trick the victim into entering their personal information or clicking on a malicious link.
 Spear phishing attacks can be very difficult to detect, as the attacker will often have done their research in order to make their fake email or website look as legitimate as possible.
-If you receive an email or visit a website that looks suspicious, it is important to be cautious and not click on any links or enter any personal information.
+If you receive an email or visit a suspicious website, it is important to be cautious and not click on links or enter personal information.

 fishing